Mycoplasma genitalium

 Mycoplasma genitalium (also known as MG, Mgen, or since 2018, Mycoplasmoides genitalium) is a sexually transmitted, small pathogenic bacterium that lives on the mucous epithelial cells of the urinary and genital tracts in humans.
-Medical journals in 2007 and 2015 reported that Mgen is becoming more common.
+Medical journals in 2007 and 2015 reported that Mgen had become more common.
 Resistance to multiple antibiotics, including the macrolide azithromycin, until recently the most reliable treatment, is becoming prevalent.
 The bacterium was first isolated from the urogenital tract of humans in 1981 and was identified as a new species of Mycoplasma in 1983.
 It increases the risk of HIV spread in men and women, with higher occurrences in those previously treated with azithromycin antibiotics.

 Symptoms of infection

 Mgen is a bacterium recognized for causing urethritis in both men and women along with cervicitis and pelvic inflammation in women.
 It presents clinically similar symptoms to that of Chlamydia trachomatis infection and has shown higher incidence rates, compared to both Chlamydia trachomatis and Neisseria gonorrhoeae infections in some populations.

 Infection with Mgen can be symptomatic or asymptomatic.
 Both men and women may experience inflammation in the urethra (urethritis), characterized by mucopurulent discharge in the urinary tract, and burning while urinating.
 In women, it causes cervicitis and pelvic inflammatory diseases (PID), including endometritis and salpingitis.
 Women may also experience bleeding after sex and it is also linked with tubal factor infertility.
 For men, the most common signs are painful urination or a watery discharge from the penis.

 There is a consistent association of M. genitalium infection and female reproductive tract syndromes.
 M. genitalium infection was significantly associated with increased risk of preterm birth, spontaneous abortion, cervicitis, and pelvic inflammatory disease.
 In addition, this pathogen may latently infect the chorionic villi tissues of pregnant women, thereby impacting pregnancy outcome.
 Infertility risk is also strongly associated with infection with M. genitalium, although evidence suggests it is not associated with male infertility.
 When M. genitalium is a co-infectious agent risk associations are stronger and statistically significant.

 Polymerase chain reaction analyses indicated that it is a cause of acute non-gonococcal urethritis (NGU) and probably chronic NGU.
 It is strongly associated with persistent and recurring non-gonococcal urethritis (NGU), responsible for 15 percent to 20 percent of symptomatic NGU cases in men.
 Unlike other mycoplasmas, the infection is not associated with bacterial vaginosis.
 It is highly associated with the intensity of HIV infection.
 Some scientists are performing research to determine if Mgen could play a role in the development of prostate and ovarian cancers and lymphomas in some individuals.
 These studies have yet to find conclusive evidence to suggest a link.